Updated on February 24, 2025

 - Ballistic Performance: Its high ballistic coefficient ensures better performance in wind and at longer distances.

-- Ammo Cost: The cost of 6.5mm Creedmoor ammunition can be higher compared to more traditional calibers.
+- Ammo Cost: The cost of 6.5mm Creedmoor ammunition can be higher compared to more standard calibers.

 - Barrel Life: High-performance rounds like the 6.5mm Creedmoor can cause faster barrel wear, requiring more frequent replacements.